Dreaming381/Latios-Framework-Documentation/LifeFX/Getting Started.md

 Once you have your graph set up, you will need a Visual Effect Game Object in your scene (**not a subscene**).
 Add a VFX Graph Event Buffer Provider component to the Game Object.
 Drag in your tunnel, and set the names of your graph properties for the buffer name, start, and count.

+The Game Object needs to be a Game Object Entity.
+It is safe to disable transform syncing.

-It should look something like
+It should look something like this:
-this:

 ![](media/3248cce2cd5492328abd972ade9df7a1.png)